pablogarciaarevalo/demo-trident/README.md

 ./configure_demo.sh
 ```

-Open the PDF with the images in the browser http://rhel6.demo.netapp.com/demo.pdf
+Open the slides in the browser http://rhel6.demo.netapp.com/demo.pdf.

 ## Module 1: Deployment & Provisioning

 ### Show the demo kubernetes cluster

-- Objetive: Show the kubernetes cluster in order to understand the demo
+- Objetive: Show the kubernetes cluster in order to understand the demo.

 > Go to slide 2